 Tina Sugg’s Generational Influence

 Growing up, Tina Sugg was significantly influenced by her grandfather.
-She started working for her grandfather at 15 in his...
+She started working for him at age 15 at his...

 Growing up, Tina Sugg was significantly influenced by her grandfather.
-She started working for her grandfather at 15 in his car lot that he opened in 1994.
-Tina helped him with bookwork, accounting, and sales.
-She looked up to him because he was passionate about what he did and was proud to claim his work.
-She wanted to be proud of something she made as well.
-Working for her grandfather set the stage for the rest of her life.
-After high school, she went to college for business, and if she was doing something, it had to be business; otherwise, she lost most interest.
-After college, she worked for car dealerships for another 25 years.
-She found her passion selling things and it is all thanks to her grandfather.
+She started working for him at age 15 at his car lot that he opened in 1994, which set the stage for the rest of her life.
+Tina helped him with bookkeeping, accounting, and sales.
+She looked up to him because he was passionate about what he did and was proud to claim his work, which helped her to want to be proud of something she made as well.

-In 2009, Tina and her husband Wayne started their own logging company, Sugg Logging.
-Her husband Wayne had experience in the logging industry and wanted to start their own.
-They started by buying one truck and slowly started to gather more.
+But in 2009, Tine made a change from the car dealership world when she and her husband started their own logging company.
+Her husband, Wayne, had experience in the logging industry and wanted to start their business, so they started Sugg Logging.
+Like many independent businesses, they started the smart way, by buying one truck and then slowly started to gather more equipment.
 Now they own three trucks of their own and have a family of employees.

-She helps Wayne with moving equipment, has started to figure out changing oil, and being a part of the team when it needs done.
-She goes above and beyond to ensure that their crew is well taken care of.
-She does this by ordering parts, helping on the weekends, and driving the semi trucks on and off the scale when weighing the loads.
-They have to weigh the loads to ensure that they are not overweight for the roads that they will be traveling on.
-As well as how much the wood weights total.
+She helps Wayne with moving equipment, has started to figure out changing oil, and being a part of the team when needed.
+She goes above and beyond to ensure their crew is well taken care of.
+Part of these duties includes ordering parts, helping on the weekends, and driving the semi-trucks on and off the scale when weighing the loads.
+They have to weigh the loads to ensure that they are not overweight for the roads per Department of Transportation limits.

-Tina and her husband Wayne have two young boys, 10 and 13, who they are building the future for.
+Tina and her husband Wayne have two young boys, ages 10 and 13 – two more reasons they work so hard to build the future.
 They are creating a legacy for the next generation and hopefully many generations to come.
-Tina hopes to influence her children and their children after that.
-She wants to influence them the way her grandfather influenced her, positively.
+Tina hopes to influence their children and one day, their grandchildren – just like her grandfather did for her.